FLUX-SE/all_docs/en_US/spat_revolution_doc/A_User_Guide.md

 **Legal Information**

-Second edition of FLUX:: Spat Revolution User Guide published December 2020
+Third edition of FLUX:: Spat Revolution User Guide published in January 2022

-All writing is protected under copyright © 2021 Cristian Vogel / FLUX SOFTWARE ENGINEERING
+All writing is protected under copyright © 2022 Cristian Vogel / FLUX SOFTWARE ENGINEERING

 ---
 FLUX:: is a trademark of FLUX SOFTWARE ENGINEERING